NCEAS/eml/docs/eml-semantic-annotations-primer.md

 </eml>
 ```

-### RDF Graphs
+## Example RDF Graphs
 Below are examples of how annotations can be converted to RDF triples.
 The parts of a triple (subject, predicate, and object)
-bbecome nodes and links in a graph.
+become nodes and links in a graph.

 ![RDF example A](images/RDF_example_a.png "Graph from Example 3 (attribute annotation):")